Boti21/SDU-SPRO3-FILES/04_Programming Management/WarehouseAlgorithm.md

     is down if the forks point upwards on the chart.

     These variables should be global.
+    -->

-    Target point should be a pallet coordinate.
+    AA[Get Target Point - should be a pallet coordinate or Output]

     -->  B[Get point to go to:Xt,Yt
     Calculate: